terralang/terra/docs/api.md

     entrypoints

 A Lua list specifying the keywords that can begin a term in your language.
 These keywords must not be a Terra or Lua keyword and cannot overlap with entry-points for other loaded languages (In the future, we may allow you to rename entry-points when you load a language to resolve conflicts).
-These keywords must be valid Lua identifiers (i.e. they must be alphanumeric and cannot start with anumber).
+These keywords must be valid Lua identifiers (i.e. they must be alphanumeric and cannot start with a number).
 In the future, we may expand this to allow arbitrary operators (e.g. `+=`) as well.

 ---